It gives me great pleasure to offer greetings to Buddhist brothers and sisters across the world celebrating Vesak (Buddha Purnima) today.

 The world has changed substantially since the time of the Buddha.
 Modern science has developed a sophisticated understanding of the physical realm.
 Buddhist science on the other hand, has achieved a detailed, first-person understanding of the workings of the mind and emotions, areas still relatively new to modern science.
 Each therefore has crucial knowledge with which to complement the other.
 I believe that combining these two approaches has great potential to lead to discoveries that will enrich our physical, emotional and social well-being.

-While as Buddhists we are the one's upholding the Buddha's teaching, but his message is relevant in our broader interaction with the rest of humanity.
-We need to promote inter-religious understanding by underlying the fact that all religions promote happiness of all people.
+As Buddhists we are the one's upholding the Buddha's teaching, but his message is relevant in our broader interaction with the rest of humanity.
+We need to promote inter-religious understanding by underlining the fact that all religions promote the happiness of all people.
 Also, in this time of serious crisis confronting the world, when we face threats to our health and we feel saddened for the family and friends we have lost, we must focus on what unites us as members of one human family.
 Accordingly, we need to reach out to each other with compassion, for it is only by coming together in a coordinated, global effort that we will meet the unprecedented challenges we face.